maliput/maliput_documentation/docs/overview.rst

 RoadRulebook
 ^^^^^^^^^^^^

-A `RoadRulebook` contains the semantic traffic rules for a road network, as rule elements associated to components of a `RoadGeometry`.
+A `RoadRulebook` contains the rules for a road network.
+It allows to query them based on their ID and route.
-The `RoadRulebook` API provides methods to obtain the rules that apply to a certain lane range.

 Filling the book
 """"""""""""""""

 The `RoadRulebook` can be filled with rules by two different ways:
- * Manually by using the `ManualRoadRulebook` API.
+ * Manually (or by procedural code) by using the `ManualRoadRulebook` API.
  * Automatically by loading a YAML file where all the rules were previously described.

 RuleRegistry
 ^^^^^^^^^^^^

-The `RuleRegistry` works as a register of rule types in which the `RoadRulebook` relies on when the rules are being created.
+The `RuleRegistry` works as a register of rule types to validate the rule type consistency.
+A properly created and filled `RoadRulebook` must contain rules whose type exists in the `RuleRegistry`.
 In consequence, the final rules are coherent with the kind of rules that are available for a RoadNetwork in particular.
 For example:
 Different cities may have different number of rules and all diversity of rule types.

 The `RuleRegistry` can be filled with rules by two different ways:
- * Manually by using the `RuleRegistry` API.
+ * Manually, by using the `RuleRegistry` API.
- * Automatically by loading a YAML file where all the rule types were previously described.
+ * Automatically, by loading a YAML file where all the rule types were previously described.

 Traffic Lights